 For all women with healthy reproductive systems (who have regular periods), they will ovulate 14 days (2 weeks) before the start of their menstrual period.

 So, that’s why women with the average 28-day menstrual cycle, a woman will ovulate on day 14 (two weeks after the first day of her last period).
 If you have a longer menstrual cycle, for example 35 days between periods, you will ovulate on day 21 of your cycle.
 (35 minus 14 = 21).
 And if you have a shorter cycle, for example 21-day menstrual cycles, you will ovulate on day 7 (immediately following your period.)

 However, you should keep in mind that there are many factors that can affect the timing of your ovulation – such as stress, illness, certain medications, jetlag, disruption of your regular routines, and other things.
 Because of these external factors, ovulation doesn’t always occur when it should.
 It can arrive earlier than expected; or later than normal.

 Because the timing of your ovulation can fluctuate, it’s very important that you pay attention to the signs of ovulation – including cervical mucus that is slippery, wet and similar to “egg whites.”

 Learn more about the Signs and Symptoms of Ovulation.

 Anovulatory Cycle and Estrogen Breakthrough Bleeding

-So, we understand that ovulation with no period is rare (and impossible in most cases), but can a woman have her period without ovulating that month?
+So, we understand that ovulation with no period can occur in certain circumstances, but can a woman have her period without ovulating that month?